Bi-Coloured-Python-Rock-Snake/pgbackend/mixed-io.md

 currently
 its best
 feature has been that it can make django async.
-You take vanilla django, specify an async backend in the settings, and it just works.
+You take vanilla django, specify an async backend in `settings.py`, and it just works.
 And you can use websocket connections too, finally!

 This repository actually implements the async database backend for django